Wireless telegraphy: Principles

-Non-radio methods
+History

+Landline telegraph networks

 Efforts to find a way to transmit telegraph signals without wires grew out of the success of electric telegraph networks, the first instant telecommunication systems.
-Developed beginning in the 1830s, a telegraph line was a person-to-person text message system consisting of multiple telegraph offices linked by an overhead wire supported on telegraph poles.
+Developed beginning in the 1830s, a number of systems using different schemes for transmitting text over wires competed.
+A Morse telegraph line was a person-to-person text message system consisting of multiple telegraph offices linked by an overhead wire supported on telegraph poles.
 To send a message, an operator at one office would tap on a switch called a telegraph key, creating pulses of electric current which spelled out a message in Morse code.
 When the key was pressed, it would connect a battery to the telegraph line, sending current down the wire.
 At the receiving office, the current pulses would operate a telegraph sounder, a device that would make a "click" sound when it received each pulse of current.
 The operator at the receiving station who knew Morse code would translate the clicking sounds to text and write down the message.
 The ground was used as the return path for current in the telegraph circuit, to avoid having to use a second overhead wire.

 By the 1860s, the telegraph was the standard way to send most urgent commercial, diplomatic and military messages, and industrial nations had built continent-wide telegraph networks, with submarine telegraph cables allowing telegraph messages to bridge oceans.
 However installing and maintaining a telegraph line linking distant stations was very expensive, and wires could not reach some locations such as ships at sea.
 Inventors realized if a way could be found to send electrical impulses of Morse code between separate points without a connecting wire, it could revolutionize communications.

+Invention of the wireless telegraph

+From the 1830s inventors had experimented with a series of unsuccessful technologies to transmit wireless telegraphy: magnetic induction systems, ground conduction, conduction through bodies of water, and light beam systems.

-The successful solution to this problem was the discovery of radio waves in 1887, and the development of practical radiotelegraphy transmitters and receivers by about 1899, described in the next section.
-However, this was preceded by a 50-year history of ingenious but ultimately unsuccessful experiments by inventors to achieve wireless telegraphy by other means.
+The successful solution to this problem was the discovery of radio waves in 1887 by Heinrich Hertz, and the development of practical radiotelegraphy transmitters and receivers by about 1899.

-Ground, water, and air conduction

-Several wireless electrical signaling schemes based on the (sometimes erroneous) idea that electric currents could be conducted long-range through water, ground, and air were investigated for telegraphy before practical radio systems became available.